 You’ve got to think about whether it’s best to send your sentiments through email, text, or Facebook.
 And are you sending just the words, or are the words a caption for a picture or meme?

-Of course, your choice of the channel depends partly on the preferences of your recipient.
-Linda’s daughter prefers Facebook, her son text, and her husband email.
+Of course, your choice of channel depends partly on the preferences of your recipient.
+Linda’s daughter prefers Facebook, her son’s text, and her husband’s email.

 The message is the media

 The other factor determining media choice is the nature of the message itself.
-If your message requires a preface or other elaboration, you probably don’t want to send it as a text — texts should generally be short for the sake of the person keying in the message as well as the reader.
+If your message requires a preface or other elaboration, you probably don’t want to send it as a text — texts should generally be short for the sake of the person keying in the message and the reader.
 The wording of a caption may change if a visual accompanies it.

 Remember everyone’s birthday at the same time with one big bash

 After a year of constantly coming up with birthday messages, Linda thought, “Wouldn’t it be nice if I could take care of everyone with one wingding of a party?
 It would become the official Birthday Day for the Family and Friends of Linda.”

 The Poet suggested a variety of possible themes for the party:

 Everyone dresses up as their favorite person or idol.
 And everyone has to guess who’s who.
 You can even go to the website Cameo and find a celebrity to be your birthday spokesperson.
 The celebrity will wish everyone a happy birthday in a personalized video.